lucperkins/purpledb.io/content/_index.md

 * Flags (basically key/value pairs where the value is a Boolean)
 * Caching (with TTL)

 Purple is meant to abstract away complex and multifarious data interfaces in favor of a unified set of [simple operations](#operations).
-Do your services and functions need access to centralized state but don't need a full-fledged database?
+Do your services and functions need access to centralized state but not to a full-fledged database like PostgreSQL or DynamoDB or FaunaDB?
 Purple might just be the thing for you.

 ### Creator